countjoe/drogon-flight/README.md

 Drogon Flight
 =============

-Flight stabilization and positioning for the Drogon Quadcopter.
+Flight Controller for the Drogon Quadcopter.
+This includes incorporating sensor data and motor control to perform positioning and stabilization.

 Installation
 ---------------------

-To install, copy files in ./arduino/ to a new directory called 'ArduinoFlight' under your Arduino libraries folder (usually ~/Arduino/libraries).
+TODO

 Important
 ---------------------